 By March this year, many repairs at one particular property, 1585 East 172nd Street, remained uncorrected, and in June, Bronx Housing Court Judge Jerald Klein ordered him as the responsible party to jail.

 Suzuki blamed a rent strike that starved him for cash, but he acknowledged that his investors did not pony up additional funds to make the repairs ordered.

 “I put in a capital call when I needed money and they said ‘no,’” he said.

-Even so, he thinks his reputation has taken a hit short term, but it will recover as the real estate community realizes he did not commit any criminal acts and he was willing to sacrifice himself for his investors.
+Suzuki thinks his reputation has taken a hit short-term from the stint in jail, but will recover as the real estate community realizes he did not commit any criminal acts and was willing to sacrifice himself for his investors.